DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 our work.

-The digital divide was first used as a measure of how the ‘Information Society’ was progressing within and between nation states.
+The digital divide was first used as a measure of how the ‘Information Society’ was progressing within and between nation-states.
 Countries began to measure computer and internet ownership as an indicator of knowledge economy growth and competitive advantage.
 These exhaustive statistical studies were based on a tradition of work on telephone